zukunft/zukunft.com/docs/code_functions_all.md

             g_numbers.php
     \-- page_cache_allowed - section for function page_cache_allowed not yet defined that it should be predefined in /he lper/config_numbers.php
+    \-- symbol_values_included - section for function symbol_values_included not yet defined that it should be predefine d in /helper/config_numbers.php
+    \-- alias_values_included - section for function alias_values_included not yet defined that it should be predefined in /helper/config_numbers.php
+    \-- symbol_formulas_included - section for function symbol_formulas_included not yet defined that it should be prede fined in /helper/config_numbers.php
+    \-- alias_formulas_included - section for function alias_formulas_included not yet defined that it should be predefi ned in /helper/config_numbers.php
     \-- ip_user_can_change - section for function ip_user_can_change not yet defined that it should be predefined in /he lper/config_numbers.php
 \-- data_object